-Operating results for the three months ended March 31, 2023, are not necessarily indicative of the results that may be expected for the year ending December 31, 2023, or any future period.
-The condensed consolidated balance sheet as of December 31, 2022, was derived from the Company's audited financial statements as of December 31, 2022, included in the Company's Annual Report on Form 10-K filed with the SEC on March 31, 2023.
+Operating results for the three and six months ended June 30, 2023, are not necessarily indicative of the results that may be expected for the year ending December 31, 2023, or any future period.
+The unaudited condensed consolidated balance sheet as of December 31, 2022, was derived from the Company's audited financial statements as of December 31, 2022, included in the Company's Annual Report on Form 10-K filed with the SEC on March 31, 2023, which were recast to reflect discontinued operations and filed with the Company's Current Report on Form 8-K on August 1, 2023.
 These financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended December 31, 2022, which includes a broader discussion of the Company's business and the risks inherent therein.